01-edu/public/subjects/ascii-art/README.md

 - The code must respect the [**good practices**](https://public.01-edu.org/subjects/good-practices/).
 - It is recommended that the code present a **test file**.

-- It will be given some [**banner**](https://github.com/01-edu/public/blob/master/subjects/ascii-art) files with a specific graphical template representation of ASCII.
+- It will be given some [**banner**](https://github.com/01-edu/public/blob/master/subjects/ascii-art) files (.txt files) with a specific graphical template representation using ASCII.
 The files are formatted in a way that it is not necessary to change them.

 ### Banner Format